raspberrypilearning/paint-box/en/step_3.md

 --- /task ---

-The pencil sprite should listen for the "green" message and change its costume and pencil colour in response.
+The pencil sprite should listen for the `green` message and change its costume and pencil colour in response.

 --- task ---

 Switch to your pencil sprite.
-Add some code so that when this sprite receives the `green`{:class="block3events"} broadcast, it switchs to the green pencil costume and changes the pen colour to green.
+Add some code so that when this sprite receives the `green`{:class="block3events"} broadcast, it switches to the green pencil costume and changes the pen colour to green.

 ![pencil](images/pencil.png)